- Course Number:

 - Special Fee:

 Course DescriptionPresents a comparative approach to structure, function, and evolution of vertebrate organ systems with emphasis on special senses, circulatory, respiratory, digestive, urinary, reproductive, and endocrine systems.
 Includes laboratory dissections of representative vertebrate specimens.
-Prerequisites: BI 112 and (CH 100 or CH 104).
 Department permission required.
+Prerequisites: BMZA 105.
 Audit available.

 Intended Outcomes for the course